-Farming the Sunis an active contributor to, and part of, the broader community solar energy movement.
+Farming the Sunis an active member of the broader community solar energy movement.
 We are currently coordinating four community bulk-buy programs and have coordinated several earlier programs as well (see history).

 More recently, there have been some purported ‘community bulk-buy’ programs run by for-profit and corporate energy companies.
 Not surprisingly, we are very cautious about their integrity.